guillermooo/dart-sublime-bundle/README.md

 LINTER USAGE
 ============
-By default the dartanalyzer feedback is turned off.
-If you would like to use this feature you will need to change the `dartlint_active` setting to `True`.
+By default the linter feedback is turned off.
+If you would like to use this feature you will need to change the `dartlint_active` setting to `true`.

     {
         ...

-        "dartlint_active" : True,
+        "dartlint_active" : true,

+        ...
+    }

+The linter will run when documents are loaded, and when they are saved.
+If you would like to change this behaviour you can change either of these settings to `false` to turn them off:

+    {
+    	...

+    	"dartlint_on_load" : true,
+    	"dartlint_on_save" : true,

     	...
     }

 DEVELOPMENT